neil7057/all-about-autism/README.md

 ### Site Features

 * Responsive design - content scales from 280px to Large Desktop.
 Some content is hidden at smaller resolutions to maintain user experience.
-* Menu navbar remains consistent with a green highlight for current page.
+* Menu navbar remains consistent with a green highlight for current page. active page is highlighted by a change in button shape.
 * There is a bank of questions, selected at random to ensure that each visit.quiz is unique.
 * The main landing page contains information about the Autism condition.
-* Contact form and success confirmation page.
+* Contact form and success/fail confirmation pages.
 * There are links to other Autism resources.
 * The site is clean and uncluttered and adherees to the standard bright colour rainbow theme of Autism resources.
 * Bespoke 404 page with navbar.